hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 a variable price, the warband receives half of the basic cost only (merchants are far better at haggling than your warriors).

-Alternatively, weapons, armor and equipment may be hoarded for future use (make a note on the warband roster) or swapped around the warband from one fighter to another (though not between warbands).
+Alternatively, weapons, armour and equipment may be hoarded for future use (make a note on the warband roster) or swapped around the warband from one fighter to another (though not between warbands).
 As a weapon’s value is low